goossens/ObjectTalk/docs-src/tour/about.md

 who have ever looked at the code for compilers and interpreters for populars languages will probably know what I mean.

-The objectives for the development of ObjectTalk where:
+The objectives for the development of ObjectTalk are:

 * Learn computer language development.
 * Learn how to write a lexical scanner and language compiler.